Skip to content

 Plain language

-This control is about making sure that any media, like USB drives or DVDs, are labeled according to the most sensitive information they hold.
+This control is about making sure that any media, like USB drives or DVDs, are labelled according to the most sensitive information they hold.
 If this doesn't happen, sensitive data could be accidentally exposed if the media is lost or stolen, leading to privacy breaches or financial loss.

 Framework